Inspector Input

 100*1.5 | 150 |

-The math evaluator runs System.Data.DataTable.Compute under the hood — the same rules as a SQL expression.
-Floats use a . decimal separator.
+The evaluator runs System.Data.DataTable.Compute — SQL expression rules, . decimal separator.

 Gap distribution modes